MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 You can rename the file in two different ways.

 The first option is to select the name of the file at the top left corner of the report.
-Once you click out of the box the new name will be saved.
+After you click out of the box the new name is saved.

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-onedrive-rename-select.png" alt-text="Screenshot of renaming Power BI file":::